-Burlington House School - acknowledges that it is our responsibility to ensure that we are following the 4 P's throughout the care, support and education we provide
+Burlington House School Tooting - acknowledges that it is our responsibility to ensure that we are following the 4 P's through the care, support and education we provide

 Whilst the first three strands are clearly the remit of the government and security services, the fourth one is one to which schools and those who work with young people in a wider setting such as Youth workers or Social Services can contribute.
-Burlington House School acknowledges this, supports the strategy and strives to take an active part of the Prevent section of the strategy both at a whole school and an individual level
+Burlington House School Tooting acknowledges this, supports the strategy and strives to take an active part of the Prevent section of the strategy both at a whole school and an individual level

 As part of the Government's counter terrorism strategy (Prevent) any radicalisation disclosures would be made to children's social care or Channel, whichever is most appropriate.
 Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors - it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
-It is therefore vital that Burlington House School's staff are able to recognise those vulnerabilities.
+It is therefore vital that Burlington House School Tooting's staff are able to recognise those vulnerabilities.
 Indicators of vulnerability might include changes in friendship groups, appearance and views and any other signs of radicalisation.
 Early indicators of extremism include: showing sympathy for extremist causes, glorifying violence, evidence of possessing extremist or illegal literature, advocating messages similar to illegal organisations such as 'Muslims against crusades' or other non-prescribed extremist groups (such as 'The English Defence League') and secretive behaviour.

-Raising Awareness of the issue of radicalisation with staff so that those who work with young people at Burlington House School appreciate that they are a front line strategy, and act accordingly.
+Raising Awareness of the issue of radicalisation with staff so that those who work with young people at Burlington House School Tooting appreciate that they are a front line strategy, and act accordingly.
 This is done through staff training, which is delivered and revisited at appropriate times through the year as opportunities arise.
-Burlington House School staff appreciate how positive relationships created within school can remedy the factors that create the environment for dangers of radicalisation.
-All staff underwent Prevent strategy CPD in September 2019 run by the Hammersmith and Fulham Prevent team and will update their training using the online Child Protection Company accreditation.
+Burlington House School Tooting staff appreciate how positive relationships created within school can remedy the factors that create the environment for dangers of radicalisation.
+All staff (all BHS sites) underwent Prevent strategy CPD in September 2024 run by the Hammersmith and Fulham Prevent team and will update their training using the online Child Protection Company accreditation.
 Following this, it will be included in the three yearly cycle.
-The DSL has undergone additional training with the tri-borough regarding Prevent to enable her to provide advice and support to others.
+A comprehensive Prevent Risk Assessment has been specifically developed for the Burlington House School, Tooting site, focusing on the specific needs of the pupils.
 Pastoral staff will specifically monitor pupils under their care and curriculum leaders will ensure that opportunities for combating radicalisation should be taken when they arise directly in lessons, and indirectly all the time in making sure no student is marginalised or excluded from activities or learning.

-As part of wider safeguarding responsibilities staff will be alert to and report using Burlington House SchoolSafeguarding policy:
+As part of wider safeguarding responsibilities staff will be alert to and report using Burlington House School Tooting Safeguarding policy: